RandyHerath/AI-companion/plugins/airi-plugin-web-extension/README.md

-# AIRI Plugin - Web Extension
+# NIMARA Plugin - Web Extension

 > Read what you are reading!

-This is a plugin for the AIRI to understand what you are reading, looking at, or listening to on the web.
+This is a plugin for the NIMARA to understand what you are reading, looking at, or listening to on the web.